song-yyii/song-yyii/README.md

 ### Hi there 👋
+I'm Song Kim, working as a game server developer in South Korea. 🎮

+If you want to contact me, please leave me a message!

+### 👩‍💻 Experience
+ - Smilegate Entertainment (2018~)

 <!--
 **song-yyii/song-yyii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.